STUDY IN CANADA

 2. Scores from tests, such as the TOEFL, SAT, GRE, or GMAT

-3. Your intent to depart from Canada upon completion of the course of study
+3. Your intent to depart from Canada upon completion of the study in Canada

 4. How you will pay all educational, living and travel costs